-Obviously, my general opinion is that the quality of the photographs is really excellent.
+My general opinion is that the quality of the photographs is excellent.

-In the end, you will understand, I am thrilled by this objective and it is very difficult for me to find fault with it.
-Indeed, we are dealing here with a professional model (Canon L series) and it shows.
-So, if you are going to invest in a first real quality macro lens and you have the means to indulge yourself with a stabilized model, then go for it.
+In the end, you will understand, I am thrilled by this lens, and it is challenging for me to find fault with it.
+Indeed, we are dealing with a professional model (Canon L series), and it shows.
+So, if you are going to invest in a first actual quality macro lens and you have the means to indulge yourself with a stabilized model, then go for it.

-This Canon 100m f/2.8 L is definitely for you and you can’t go wrong with it.
+This Canon 100mm macro lens f/2.8 L is definitely for you, and you can't go wrong with it.

-If you enjoyed this article, feel free to the share with friends on social networks, it takes 2 seconds and allows me to continue to create quality content.
+If you enjoyed this article, feel free to share it with friends on social networks, it takes 2 seconds and allows me to continue to create quality content.

 Good photos to you.